approvals/go-approval-tests/README.md

 # Examples
 ## In Project
-Note: ApprovalTests uses approvaltests to test itself.
+Note: ApprovalTests uses approvals to test itself.
 Therefore there are many examples in the code itself.

 - [approvals_test.go](approvals_test.go)